 Whether or not you have had therapy before, meeting a new therapist can feel daunting and it is important that the therapist you choose is right for you.
 The first meeting is an assessment, where we can discuss your focus for therapy, you can ask questions and decide whether you will feel comfortable working with me.

-I am committed to working inclusively and have worked with individuals from different cultures, genders, sexual orientations and ages.
+I am committed to working inclusively and have worked with many cultures, genders, sexual orientations and ages.

 Training, qualifications & experience

-I have experience of working with adults and adolescents in a range of settings, including two large NHS trusts in London on adult inpatient and forensic wards and in Further Education, as well as in NHS research.
+I have worked with adults and adolescents in a range of settings, including two large NHS trusts in London, on adult inpatient and forensic wards and in Further Education, as well as in NHS research.

 Areas of counselling I deal with